anubhavpgit/anubhavpgit.github.io/content/reviews.md

 -  And another thing... *- Eoin Colfer* -->

 ##### Shows

-- **[Paatal Lok](https://www.imdb.com/title/tt9680440/) - Season 2**: A gripping tale of crime, corruption, and power.
-Paatal Lok is a testament to the fact that Indian cinema is capable of producing world-class content.
-The plot and direction win here.
-The show delves deep into the dark underbelly of society, exploring themes of caste, class, and the human condition.
-The writing is sharp, the characters are well-developed, and the acting is top-notch.
-The story development is slightly slow and meandering, it could have improved the writing to reveal obvious plot points earlier and still make it equally or more engaging.
-A really good Indie-crime drama that doesn't disappoint and carries on the legacy of the first season.

 - **[Ted Lasso](https://www.imdb.com/title/tt10986410/)**: A comedy-drama series that follows an American football coach who is hired to manage an English football team.
 The show's premise tends to base its premise on kindness, empathy, and the power of positivity.
 The characters and their arc are well-written, each fraught with their own insecurities and vulnerabilities.
 The humour is heartwarming; it's a reminder that sometimes, all you need is a little bit of optimism to make things better.
 It explores complex themes of mental health, relationships, teamwork and positivity, and has been critically acclaimed for its writing and direction for its sheer optimism and heartfulness.